RichardNeverGiveup/Study-Notes/Data Analysis/day01.md

 # type(arr2) will not show the data type but only show ndarry
 numeric_strings = np.array(['1.25', '-9.6', '42'], dtype=np.string_) # we can specify the dtype when we creat an array.

-# 3.An important first distinction from Python鈥檚 built-in lists is that array slices are views on the original array.
+# 3.An important first distinction from Python's built-in lists is that array slices are views on the original array.
 # This means that the data is not copied, and any modifications to the view will be reflected in the source array.

 arr2d = np.array([[1,2,3],[4,5,6],[7,8,9]])